-- 1. Make sure your sound system's main level/volume control(s) and the VL1 volume control are turned all the way down prior to turning power on. - 2.
-Turn on the VL1. - 3.
+- 1. Make sure your sound system's main level/volume control(s) and the VL7 volume control are turned all the way down prior to turning power on. - 2.
+Turn on the VL7. - 3.
 Turn on the sound system. - 4.
 Raise the sound system volume to a reasonable level. - 5.
-Gradually raise the VL1 VOLUME control while playing the keyboard to set the desired listening level.
+Gradually raise the VL7 VOLUME control while playing the keyboard to set the desired listening level.

-NOTES ■ The VL1 automatically transmits MIDI control change data corresponding to its control status when its power switch is turned ON or OFF.
-This can interfere with operation of other MIDI equipment connected to the VL1 MIDI OUT connector.
-If the VL1 is connected to other MIDI equipment, the VL1 power switch should be turned ON first, and turned OFF last.
+NOTES ■ The VL7 automatically transmits MIDI control change data corresponding to its control status when its power switch is turned ON.
+This data can be received and used by compatible MIDI equipment connected to the VL7 MIDI OUT connector if the receiving equipment is turned on before the VL7.